dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * SATA Hot-plug support in the BIOS is causing issues(try disabling this option)
 * Old firmware, make sure the drive is on the latest firmware
 * And finally, you may just have a bad drive

+## Kernel Panic on AppleIntelI210Ethernet

+For those running Comet lake motherboards with the i225-V NIC, you may experience a kernel panic on boot due to the i210 kext.
+To resolve this, make sure you have the correct PciRoot for your Ethernet.
+This commonly being either:

+* PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0, 0x0)
+  * By default, this is what Asus and Gigabyte motherboards use
+* PciRoot(0x0)/Pci(0x1C,0x4)/Pci(0x0,0x0)
+  * Some OEMs may use this instead

 # macOS post-install